robinmackenzie/demers-au/README.md

 ## Trying it out for Australia
 Australian geography can be obtained from the ABS and for this exercise, I used the Commonwealth Electoral Division file from 2018 which is available [here](https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1270.0.55.003July%202018?OpenDocument).

-[Mapshaper]() can be used to convert to geojson and then to simplify the geography down to 1 percent.
+[Mapshaper](https://mapshaper.org/) can be used to convert to geojson format and to simplify the geography down to 1 percent.

 I've prepared a pre-computed set of nodes and links for the force directed graph approach.
 I've also included the code to compute those outputs but it's a bit slow.
 We need to end up with: